Nissan Skyline GT-R

-The Nissan Skyline GT-R (日産・スカイラインGT-R, Nissan Sukairain GT-R) is a sports car based on the Nissan Skyline range.
+The Nissan Skyline GT-R (日産・スカイラインGT-R, Nissan Sukairain GT-R) is a Japanese sports car based on the Nissan Skyline range.
 The first cars named "Skyline GT-R" were produced between 1969 and 1972 under the model code KPGC10, and were successful in Japanese touring car racing events.
 This model was followed by a brief production run of second-generation cars, under model code KPGC110, in 1973.